 In this study, we propose a framework for assessing the informativeness of teleconnections in frequency analysis of hourly and daily rainfall extremes.
-In particular, we want to investigate (1) whether it is possible to delineate robust regional zonation of the correlation with dependence on teleconnections, and (2) what is the effect and suitability of non-stationary frequency analysis significantly correlated areas. teleconnection-informed regional frequency analysis.
-Accordingly, the study and proposed framework are structured in two parts, a: correlation analysis and a regional frequency analysis, respectively.
-Our study area is northern-central North-Central Italy, where 680 timeseries with at least 30 years of records are available.
+In particular, we want to investigate (1) whether it is possible to delineate robust regional zonation of the dependence on teleconnections, and (2) what is the effect and suitability of teleconnection-informed regional frequency analysis.
+Accordingly, the study and proposed framework are structured in two parts: correlation analysis and regional frequency analysis.
+Our study area is North-Central Italy, where 680 timeseries with at least 30 years of records are available.
 We focus on annual maxima of precipitation with duration of 1 and 24 hours.
-In the first part of the research, we consider six teleconnection patterns with proven influence on the rainfall regime in the study area (Caroletti et al., 2021; Criado-Aldeanueva and Soto-Navarro, 2020; Krichak et al., 2014): North Atlantic Oscillation (NAO), Pacific Decadal Oscillation (PDO), East Atlantic - West Russia pattern (EA-WR), El Niño Southern Oscillation (ENSO), Mediterranean Oscillation Index (MOI), and Western

-Mediterranean Oscillation Index (WeMOI).
+In the first part of the research, we consider six teleconnection patterns with proven influence on the rainfall regime in the study area (Caroletti et al., 2021; Criado-Aldeanueva and Soto-Navarro, 2020; Krichak et al., 2014): North Atlantic Oscillation (NAO), Pacific Decadal Oscillation (PDO), East Atlantic - West Russia pattern (EA-WR), El Niño Southern Oscillation (ENSO), Mediterranean Oscillation Index (MOI), and Western Mediterranean Oscillation Index (WeMOI).

 Differently from other studies, we do not perform our correlation analysis on the raw timeseries of the teleconnections and annual maxima.
-Here, two strategies are simultaneously adopted, to conveniently that is to aggregate the data temporally and spatially.
+Here, two strategies are simultaneously adopted, that is to aggregate the data temporally and spatially.
 First, we consider sliding time windows, which allows us to (a) account only for long-term variability components, and (b) consider the variation of the timeseries' statistics during the recorded period.
 In particular, we consider two linear moments (or L-moments, see Hosking and Wallis, 1997): the mean and L-coefficient of variation (L-CV) for each station.
-Second, we divide the study region into tiles: within each tile, we average the at-site estimation of the sample L-moments, in order to obtain timeseries of robust regional L-momentsestimates.
-Finally, we compute tile-wise the correlation between the timeseries of the L-moments and the rolling mean of the teleconnections and we define raster maps of the correlation with dependence of the mean and L-CV.
+Second, we divide the study region into tiles: within each tile, we average the at-site sample L-moments, in order to obtain timeseries of regional L-moments.
+Finally, we compute tile-wise the correlation between the timeseries of the L-moments and the rolling mean of the teleconnections and we define raster maps of the dependence of the mean and L-CV.
 Significance testing specifically addresses autocorrelation issues due to the use of sliding windows (Lun et al., 2023).

-In the second part, we focus on areas (tiles) where significant correlations are present, and we fit a tile-wise polynomial relationship fit polynomial relationships between the L-moments and the most influent teleconnectionteleconnections.
-By using a hierarchical approach (see e.g. Gabriele and Arnell, 1991; Castellarin et al., 2001), we define regional Generalized Extreme Value distributions (GEV, see Jenkinson, 1955) in a stationary and non-stationary framework. "doubly-stochastic" framework.
+In the second part, we fit polynomial relationships between the L-moments and the most influent teleconnections.
+By using a hierarchical approach (see e.g. Gabriele and Arnell, 1991; Castellarin et al., 2001), we define regional Generalized Extreme Value distributions (GEV, see Jenkinson, 1955) in a stationary and "doubly-stochastic" framework.
 The authors use the terminology "doubly-stochastic" for frequency models where the parameters depend on stochastic variables, as teleconnections (see Serinaldi and Kilsby, 2018).
 We test hypothesis that the GEV parameters of rainfall extremes depend on teleconnections (i.e., doubly-stochastic model) through ad-hoc Monte Carlo experiments that take spatial correlation into account (see e.g., Castellarin et al., 2024).
 Finally, the research is enriched by a critical discussion on the generality and reproducibility of the proposed methodology.
-It is showed shown that beside the choice of the study area, our methods are innovative and universally applicable.
+It is shown that beside the choice of the study area, our methods are innovative and universally applicable.